PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 |---|---|---|---|

-| PPS Number | Individuals | 1234567AB | Taxes, employment, public services |
+| PPS Number | Individuals | 1234567AB | Taxes, employment, and public services |

 | VAT Number | Businesses | IE1234567X | VAT collection and reporting |